 Now in its fourth generation, the Prius promises enough interior space for most families.
 It is also packed to the brim with driver convenience and safety features – from a reversing camera, lane departure alert with steering control and road sign assist to a blind spot monitor, rear cross-traffic alert and Toyota Safety Sense.

 Next up is another award winner – the Hyundai Ioniq.
 Recently named 2019 What Car?
 Car of the Year, the Hyundai IONIQ Hybrid delivers everything you expect from a conventional car, but with all the environmental and economic benefits that come with electrified driving.

-Designed for busy family life, the battery in the Niro can be found underneath the back seat, so no space is lost in the boot or back seats.
+The battery in the Niro has been cleverly designed to fit underneath the back seat, so no space is lost in the boot or back seats.
 There’s a lot of handy storage options throughout the cabin.

 You’ll be pleased to know visibility is good, there’s a reversing camera and rear parking sensors, plus you can take full advantage of the colour touchscreen infotainment system.

 It’s complete with Kia’s Connected Services that includes traffic updates and speed camera warnings and Bluetooth connectivity, and a DAB radio.